Wrecked Japanese nuclear plant to double pay after criticism

 The revamp of operations comes as the company prepares to start removing spent fuel rods from one of four damaged reactors.
 The unprecedented operation, which could begin next week, will mark the beginning of full decommissioning efforts.

-The utility has been heavily criticized by Japan’s nuclear regulator over conditions at the site after workers were contaminated with radiation during often slipshod clean-up operations along with other mishaps.
+The utility has been heavily criticised by Japan’s nuclear regulator over conditions at the site after workers were contaminated with radiation during often slipshod clean-up operations along with other mishaps.

 “It is extremely important to secure a workforce,” the president of the company, Naomi Hirose, told a news briefing.
 “Whether an increase from 10,000 yen to 20,000 yen is adequate is another matter.”